All Episodes

 Those that don't have no business on the Supreme Court.

-And we don't need any more.
+Unfortunately, we already have them and we don't need any more.

-So let me break, come back, take your calls on this, and whatever else you want to do.
+So let me break, come back, take your calls on this, whatever else you want to do.

-Monday's gonna be huge.
+Monday's going to be huge.

 Not one thing from those senators ever again about the founders and their words and how important it is to cleave to those words and how important it is to honor the Constitution because this woman shreds the Constitution on her political whim.

-And so that's just it.
+And so, so that's just it.

-Are there are Republicans free to vote for?
+Are Republicans free to vote for?

 Of course they are.